 Since ISFPs and ENFPs are both Feeling personalities, conflict should be addressed by sharing how a situation affects them emotionally.
 To avoid stress, ISFPs should share their perspective openly, while ENFPs should be conscious of ISFPs’ need for privacy and space, allowing them to be alone when overwhelmed.

 ISFPs are more likely to trust ENFPs who can be encouraging to and supportive of them, while allowing them to work independently on personal projects.

 ENFPs may find it easier to trust ISFPs who affirm ENFPs creative thinking and encourage them to share their ideas; ISFPs should get to know ENFPs in smaller settings.

 Both ISFPs and ENFPs bring empathy and flexibility to a workplace.
 ISFPs also offer practical solutions and attention to detail, while ENFPs offer innovative ideas and charisma.
 ISFPs can help ENFPs find value in the details, while ENFPs can help ISFPs think outside the box.

 ISFPs and ENFPs tend to easily process and accept change, due to their Perceiving traits.
 They are adaptable personalities who enjoy pursuing new opportunities and appreciate beneficial change..

-ISFPs and ENFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISFP and ENFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISFPs should avoid pushing ENFPs to think practically or focus on small details, while ENFPs should avoid overcrowding or overwhelming ISFPs.

-ISFPs and ENFPs can encourage and motivate each other in their personal and professional lives.
+ISFP and ENFP types can encourage and motivate each other in their personal and professional lives.